stuartstaniford/permaplan/docs/open-landscape-description-format.md

 Syntax: `"author":  "First Last",`

 The author value is a JSON string to denote the human author of a particular file.
-The specification allows any
+The specification allows any UTF8 string and does not constrain to any particular convention of naming humans or organizations.

 ## Land Surface